Navigate this Section

 - Announcements Data: On a monthly basis, Agencies report all announcements of funding that they have made within the last month (typically via an Agency press release or apportionment table).

-- Awards Data: Data are downloaded from USASpending.gov and include all awards over $100,000 (as of the data date of the report) tagged with a Disaster Emergency Fund Code (DEFC) of “1” or “Z”, which indicates the award is related to the Bipartisan Infrastructure Law.
+- Awards Data: Data are downloaded from USASpending.gov and include all awards for the programs listed above over $100,000 (as of the data date of the report) where an award’s primary place of performance was populated with a county name and where it was tagged with a Disaster Emergency Fund Code (DEFC) of “1” or “Z”, which indicates the award is related to the Bipartisan Infrastructure Law.

 The data on the specific projects can be downloaded here.